adamrenklint/bap/README.md

 - ```pause()``` stop playback
 - ```stop()``` stop playback and set position to ```1.1.01```
 - ```playing``` boolean, current state of playback, can be set to start or pause
+- ```tempo``` number, current tempo of playback, can be used to set tempo but would be overriden by any future tempo changes scheduled in sequence

 ### kit